peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Maps></a>
 ## Color Maps

 A _color map_ (or _color palette_) is a list of colors (which are usually related).
-All the colors in a color map can be in any color space.
+All the colors in a color map can be in any color space, but unless noted otherwise, a linearized RGB color space should be used rather than a nonlinearized RGB color space.

 - To extract a **continuous color** from an `N`-color color map given a number 0 or greater and 1 or less (`value`)&mdash;
     - generate `index = (value * (N - 1)) - floor(value * (N - 1))`, then